 As a key member of the federal cabinet for a decade, Rona served as a minister across nine departments & agencies.
 At the time of her appointment, Rona was youngest female cabinet minister in Canadian history.
 As a federal minister, Rona created and chaired the federal advisory council for women on boards.

 Today Rona is involved in bilateral trade and competitiveness issues.
-In addition to serving as an independent corporate director on several boards, Rona has also recently partnered with TD Securities.
+In addition to serving as an independent corporate director on several boards, Rona is the Deputy Chairwoman of TD Securities.
 She is a Global Fellow at the Wilson Centre Canada Institute in Washington DC, and serves on the advisory council of the Canadian Global Affairs Institute.

 Rona is a passionate advocate for women in Canada and around the world and led the global movement to create the “International Day of the Girl” at the United Nations.
 Later this fall, she will be featured in the UN Women’s “She Innovates” campaign.
 Rona recently launched “#SheLeads”, a non-profit foundation in Alberta focused on encouraging women to run for office and participate in public life.
 She also created and co-chairs the She Leads Economic Council of Alberta, a high-powered group of women corporate leaders who provide non-partisan economic advice to high-ranking government and political officials.